-Anderson Cooper Dishes on Donald Trump’s Obama ‘Wiretapping’ Accusations
+Anderson Cooper Dishes On Donald Trump’s Obama ‘Wiretapping’ Accusations

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

-Then, there was this tweet:
+Then, there was this tweet.

 I'd bet a good lawyer could make a great case out of the fact that President Obama was tapping my phones in October, just prior to Election!